NickHerrig/nickherrig.com/content/posts/day-in-ny.md

 ## The Statue of Liberty

 Moving further south, my next stop was The Statue of Liberty.
 I decided to save an up close look for a future day, but the view from the lookout was incredible.
-I pondered that my grandparents parents both saw this Statue when the emigrated from Poland and Germany to find a better life in America for their families.
-What a sight to come across
+I reflected on what it must have been like to see the statue whilst coming to the United States through Ellis Island to stat a new life.
+There are many tours that you can take to get an up close look, including the free Staten Island Ferry and runs every 15 minutes during rush hour.

 {{< figure src="/images/day_in_ny/liberty.webp" title="The Statue of Liberty" alt="Statue of Liberty">}}

 ## Wall Street

-## Liberty Street Bagels
+Wall Street was a quick walk from the Statue of Liberty and I had a goal of seeing the Charging Bull.
+Sometimes referred to as the Bull of Wall Street it stand proud at over 7000 lbs and is made entirely of bronze.
+The statue was created by Arturo Di Modica around the 1987 Black Monday stock market crash, and was originally placed outside of the NY Stock Exchange illegally.
+Thousands of people visit the sculpture every day.

+{{< figure src="/images/day_in_ny/bull.webp" title="The Charging Bull" alt="Charging Bull">}}

-## Times Square
+## Times Square and Broadway

-### Broadway
+I decided to head back to the hotel to rest and regroup, as my next stop was Time Square to see a show on Broadway.
+I didn't realize that Broadway had dozens of shows to choose from, so this alone was a difficult task.
+After a tough decision, I thought it would be incredible to see Hamilton, by Lin Manuel on Broadway at the Richard Rogers Theatre.
+It was amazing.

+{{< figure src="/images/day_in_ny/broadway.webp" title="Broadway" alt="Broadway">}}

+## New York

+New York was an impressive and entertaining place to explore.
+I know I only scratched the surface of the restaurants, entertainment, and sightseeing that NY has to offer.
+I'm looking forward to continue exploring on my next visit.
+Until Next time NY!

-## Bonus...
-Don't sit there
+### Bonus...
+Don't sit here

 {{< figure src="/images/day_in_ny/bonus.webp" alt="fire hydrant boobie trap" >}}